byrd-laif/soilMakers/readme.md

 ## Cultivating an *Eco-logical Economy* creates the market for an *Economically Sustainable* future.

 ### *A bio-logical movement, a 'symbiotic legacy venture' with Mother Earth.
-A system that operates to deliver positive ecological impact and by that symbiotically profit through seeding the soil, the Womb of Mother Earth.*
+An ecosystem that operates to deliver positive ecological impact and by that symbiotically profit through seeding the soil, the Womb of Mother Earth.*

 #### *Cultivating The Mother Tree;* An archaic revival of Wo-Mans Gaian connection through honoring the feminine.
 Soil Sisters relate to Mother Earth, Gaia as *'The Live And Dynamic Co-evolutionary Partner'* in the shaping of the set, setting and the process.